Reflective-Net: Learning from Explanations: Reflective Networks

-Here, we describe design options to alter the base architecture shown in Figure \ref{fig:arch}.
+We describe design options to alter the base architecture shown in Figure \ref{fig:arch}.
 The actual architecture of the underlying classifier can be a VGG, ResNet, or any other neural network architecture.

 \begin{itemize} \item Layer $L$: The layer we use for computing the explanation.
-That is we backpropagate from the score of a class $c$ up to layer $L$ to obtain explanation $R^c$. \item Depth of the explanation $d$: The amount of information that an explanation contains, i.e. whether it is just a heatmap (one channel, $d=1$) or whether it contains multiple channels, i.e. $d>1$. \item Explained classes (= predictions) used for training $ExpCl_{Train}(X)$ for sample $X$: We let $ExpCl_{Train}(X) \subseteq$ $\{Cor,Pre,2nd,3rd,\ldots,nth,Ran\}$ for a dataset with $n$ classes.
-An explanation might be ``Cor(rect)'', i.e. the one obtained from the correct output class, ``nth'', i.e. the one from the $n$-th most likely class based on the outputs of the network.
-For example the ``1st'' most likely is simply the predicted class of the network, which we denote by $Pre$. ``Ran(dom)'', i.e. from a randomly chosen class of all classes $[1,n]$.
-That is, before training begins, we choose a random class $y_r \in [1,n]$ and maintain it throughout training.
-During training we choose an explained class randomly for a sample $X$ out of the set $ExpCl_{Train}(X)$.
-The set can contain one or multiple explanations and even duplicates. \item Explanation Source ($ExpSource$): We consider three options: (i) Self: Fine-Tuning the same network used to obtain the explanations, i.e. doing self-reflections; (ii) Other: A reflective network is trained using random initialization using explanations stemming from another network; (iii) Noise: Explanations are random noise. \end{itemize}
+That is, we backpropagate from the score of a class $c$, typically the last layer before the SoftMax, i.e., its logits layer, up to layer $L$ to obtain explanation $R^c$.
+Locations of layers $Middle$ and $High$ are indicated in Table \ref{fig:arch} for both architectures. \item Depth of the explanation $d$: The amount of information that an explanation contains, i.e., whether it is just a heatmap (one channel, $d=1$) or whether it contains multiple channels, i.e., $d>1$. \item Explained classes (= predictions) used for training $Expl.Class_{Train}$: We let $Expl.Class_{Train} \subseteq$ $\{correct, predicted, random\}$ for a dataset with $n$ classes.
+An explanation might be ``correct'', i.e., the one obtained from the correct output class.
+The predicted class of the network is denoted by $predicted$. ``Random'' refers to an explanation from a randomly chosen class of all classes $[1,n]$.
+That is, before training begins, if $random \in Expl.Class_{Train}$ we choose uniformly and independently a random class $y_r \in [1,n]$ for each sample $X$ and use this explanation for $y_r$.
+That is, we obtain a set of explanations $Expl.Class_{Train}(X)$ for each sample $X$.
+During training, the set $Expl.Class_{Train}(X)$ remains static.
+But at each epoch, sample $X$ is used for training together with a random explanation of the set $Expl.Class_{Train}(X)$.
+The set can contain one or multiple explanations and even duplicates. \item Explanation Source ($Expl.Source$): We consider three options: (i) Self: Fine-Tuning the same network used to obtain the explanations, resulting in self-reflection; all weights may be changed during fine-tuning; (ii) Other: A reflective network is trained from scratch using random initialization and explanations from another network; (iii) Noise: Explanations are random noise, with each value chosen uniformly at random in each iteration.
+The classifier should ignore these explanations, but it may still perform better due to retraining.
+We want to exclude the possibility that our improvements are only due to the effect of multiple resets of learning rates, or cyclic learning rates \cite{smi17}, which are known to improve performance. \end{itemize}